bowman2001/perplexdoc/content/doc/intro/perplex/index.md

 : are shorthands in single curly braces.
 They refer to the few less important inline HTML elements, which have no counterpart in Hugo’s Markdown.

 [Shortcodes](/doc/shortcode)
 : are enclosed in two curly braces and angle brackets — like `{{</* shortcode */>}}`.
 They can take input parameters and allow to extend Markdown with arbitrary HTML structures.
-They are powerful but tend to get complicated quick.
+They are powerful but tend to get complicated quickly.
 Perplex includes some shortcodes, but only in those cases, where a replacement or an attribute is insufficient.
 If Hugo already provides a built-in shortcode, its established syntax is preserved as good as possible.
 {.dl-loose}

 ## Structured by YAML